sourcetab/sourcetab/website/src/pages/docs/settings/appearance.md

 # Appearance Settings

-The appearance settings let you customize the way Web Launcher looks.
+The appearance settings let you customize the way Sourcetab looks.
 To get here, in the settings, click on the "Appearance" button in the navigation.

 ## Theme Color